DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

       Chandrayaan2 = $ISISDATA/chandrayaan2
 ```

-to ``isis/IsisPreferences`` in the ISIS source directory for future uses, and to the local version of this file in the installation directory for local use.
+to ``isis/IsisPreferences`` in the ISIS source directory for future uses, and to the local version of this file in the installation directory for current use.
 Ensure that the entry is in the ``DataDirectory`` group, as for other missions.